15 Desserts For Gestational Diabetes

 chocolate-dipped-strawberries-dessert-for-gestational-diabetes

-2. Yoghurt and Berry Parfait
+2. Yogurt and Berry Parfait

 3. Baked Apples